elastic/search-ui/ADVANCED.md

 The Headless Core implements the functionality behind a search experience, but without its own view.
 It provides the underlying "state" and "actions" associated with that view.
 For instance, the core provides a `setSearchTerm` action, which can be used to save a `searchTerm` property in the state.
 Calling `setSearchTerm` using the value of an `<input>` will save the `searchTerm` to be used to build a query.

-All of the components in this library use the Headless Core under the hood.
-For instance, Search UI provides a `SearchBox` component for collecting input from a user.
-But you are not restricted to using just that component.
+All of the Components in this library use the Headless Core under the hood.
+For instance, Search UI provides a `SearchBox` Component for collecting input from a user.
+But you are not restricted to using just that Component.
 Since Search UI lets you work directly with "state" and "actions", you could use any type of input you want!
-As long as your input or component calls the Headless Core's `setSearchTerm` action, it will "just work".
-This gives you maximum flexibility over your experience if you need more than the components in Search UI have to offer.
+As long as your input or Component calls the Headless Core's `setSearchTerm` action, it will "just work".
+This gives you maximum flexibility over your experience if you need more than the Components in Search UI have to offer.

 The `SearchProvider` is a React wrapper around the Headless Core, and makes state and actions available to Search UI and in a React [Context](https://reactjs.org/docs/context.html), and also via a